-Obtained summary judgment in federal court case involving split jurisdictional legal authority regarding priority of coverage pursuant to underlying construction indemnification agreement and language of insurance policies in issue, resulting in multimillion dollar determination in favor of client.
+Obtained summary judgment in federal court case involving priority of coverage pursuant to underlying construction indemnification agreement and language of insurance policies, resulting in multimillion dollar determination in favor of client.

 Represented excess carrier in claim against primary carrier that issued multiple policies and attempted to prematurely exhaust one primary policy to trigger excess coverage and avoid indemnity obligation under second primary policy.
 Filed declaratory relief action, which resulted in primary carrier abandoning its position and indemnifying the named insured under both policies.